To investigate database page corruption, you might dump your

 SELECT * FROMjump over corrupt index records and pages, which helps in dumping tables.

 Prevents insert buffer merge operations.
 If they would cause a crash, does not do them.
 Does not calculate table statistics.
 This value can permanently corrupt data files.
 After using this value, be prepared to drop and recreate all secondary indexes.
-As of MySQL 5.6.15, sets
+Sets

 Does not look at undo logs when starting the database:

 InnoDBtreats even incomplete transactions as committed.
 This value can permanently corrupt data files.
-As of MySQL 5.6.15, sets
+Sets

 Does not do the redo log roll-forward in connection with recovery.
 This value can permanently corrupt data files.
 Leaves database pages in an obsolete state, which in turn may introduce more corruption into B-trees and other database structures.
-As of MySQL 5.6.15, sets
+Sets

 SELECT from tables to dump